-Tweets determined by a Twitter search algorithm to be the most popular or resonant on Twitter at any given time.
-Find out more about Top Tweets.
+Tweets determined by a Twitter algorithm to be the most popular or resonant on Twitter at any given time.
+Read more about top Tweets.

-A button anyone can add to their website.
-Clicking this button allows Twitter users to post a Tweet with a link to that site.
+Anyone can add a Tweet button to their website.
+Clicking this button lets people on Twitter post a Tweet with a link to that site.
 Learn how to add the Tweet button to your website here.

 An information network made up of short messages (including photos, GIFs, videos, and links) from all over the world.
-Sign up!
+Sign up for an account.

-A Uniform Resource Locator (URL) is a web address that points to a unique page on the internet.
-Find out how to shorten links.
+A URL (Uniform Resource Locator) is a web address that points to a unique page on the internet.

-Who to Follow can be found in the Discover tab.
-Here, you should see a few recommendations of accounts we think you might find interesting.
-These are based on the types of accounts you’re already following and who those people follow.
+Who to follow is an automated list of recommended accounts we think you might find interesting, based on the types of accounts you already follow and who those people follow.